 For example, in a specific situation where the client wants to communicate better with a spouse, the coach may ask:

 “If you woke up tomorrow, and a miracle happened so that the problem you had with communicating with your spouse went away, what would be different?”

 What does the miracle question accomplish?

 The purpose of the miracle question is to propel the individual from a problem-focused conversation to a vision where they can step out of the problem story into a problem-free story.
 More importantly, it helps the coach know exactly what the individual wants from the situation and how to best help them through coaching.
 When the coach uses the miracle question in-depth and uses active listening skills and powerful questions, he/she will be able to identify possible solutions and an action plan.

 When should you ask the miracle question?

 To help a person get to where they want to be, they must know the ideal outcome.
-Therefore, the coach should ask the miracle question at the start of the coaching relationship, for example, the first or second session.
+Therefore, the coach should ask the miracle question at the start of the coaching relationship, for example, in the first or second session.
 Using the miracle question at the beginning sets the course for coaching.
 It helps to clarify what the individual “really” wants.

 It’s best practice for the coach to only ask the miracle question once in a coaching session.
-In the solution-focused coaching model, the miracle question is typically asked at the beginning of the coaching session, after building rapport.
+In the solution-focused coaching model, the miracle question is typically asked at the beginning of the coaching session after building rapport.
 If the coach is thorough when using the miracle question, it will not be necessary to ask it again.

 The Best Times to Use the Miracle Question